 The Anker wins out over the Aukey 10,000mAh bank for a few reasons despite the Aukey having more ports: Anker's banks perform more consistently over time, and its smaller, lighter weight design makes it easier to carry around in a jeans pocket, even in women's jeans that are too shallow for phablet-sized battery packs.
 It still has a USB-A port for devices that aren't USB-C, but it isn't bogged down with old micro-USB inputs like so many power banks on the market still are.

-If you need a larger battery pack that is capable of charging multiple phones — or a laptop, thanks to Power Delivery charging — but you're not willing to spend the big bucks that Goal Zero and Anker demand, the Zendure A6PD still charges at a respectable 45W, comes in a nice size, and still has a spare USB-A port for charging two phones at once.
+If you need a larger battery pack that is capable of charging multiple phones — or a laptop, thanks to Power Delivery charging — but you're not willing to spend the big bucks that Goal Zero and Anker demand, the Zendure A6PD still charges at a respectable 45W.
+It comes in a nice size, and even has a spare USB-A port for charging two phones at once.

 Credits — The team that worked on this guide

 Ara Wagoner themes phones and pokes YouTube Music with a stick.
 When she's not writing help and how-to's, she's running around Walt Disney World with a Chromebook.
 You can follow her on Twitter at @arawagco.
 If you see her without headphones, RUN.

 We may earn a commission for purchases using our links.
 Learn more.